 Orthorexia is “an unhealthy obsession with eating healthy food.”
 This is how Dr. Steven Bratman defined it in 1997, and although it is not a medical diagnosis, it can become a life-threatening disorder.
-Unfortunately, Orthorexia is hard to identify in its early stages because it simply looks like a desire to eat “healthy.”
+Unfortunately, orthorexia is hard to identify in its early stages because it can simply look like a desire to eat “healthy.”

 An Unhealthy Eating Disorder

 It often starts with a desire to eat in a wholesome, nutritious way.
-The brain chemistry imbalance that causes Orthorexia turns this into a destructive addiction that results in malnutrition and physical and mental harm.
+A brain chemistry imbalance turns this into a destructive addiction that results in malnutrition and physical and mental harm, resulting in orthorexia.

 Orthorexia shares some features of both anorexia nervosa and obsessive-compulsive disorder.
 However, it differs from anorexia nervosa because the sufferer experiences an excessive and compulsive “need” to be “pure,” “clean,” or “natural” as opposed to “thin.”
 This leads to a refusal to eat any foods that do not meet the individual’s impossible standards.
 The quest for “perfect” eating is not only unrealistic but unattainable.